codatio/codat-docs/docs/integrations/accounting/myob/accounting-myob.md

 MYOB have migrated their Essentials API to a new version.
 The new version will be using the AccountRight API.
 You can read more about the update in the [MYOB developer centre](https://developer.myob.com/api/myob-business-api/api-overview/getting-started/).

 The new Essentials will use the same API as their AccountRight Live platform.
-Therefore, you only need to carry out the setup described below once to gain access to both accounting softwares.
+Therefore, you only need to carry out the setup described below once to gain access to both accounting software.

 Some users may still be on the old, non-migrated version of MYOB Essentials that uses a legacy API.
 If your customer is unable to connect using the new unified integration, please use our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new) to raise a ticket.
 :::